Eatham532/Software-Engineering-HSC-Textbook/docs/Year11/ProgrammingFundamentals/Chapter-01-Software-Development/Section-01-Software-Development-Steps/index.md

 This comprehensive practice progression builds from basic problem analysis through complete system development, preparing students for real-world software engineering challenges.

-!!! next-up "Coming Up"
-    Coming up: In [1.2 Tools and collaboration (IDE + Git)]../Section-02-Tools-and-Collaboration/index.md), We'll explore the tools that support each SDLC phase.

 ## Recap

 The Software Development Lifecycle is your roadmap for building successful software: